expo/expo/docs/pages/workflow/already-used-react-native.md

 Apps are served from Expo CLI through a tunnel service by default (we currently use [ngrok](https://ngrok.com) for this) -- this means that you don't have to have your device connected to your computer, or to even be in the same room or country (or planet?
 I guess it should work from space) as the development machine and you can still live reload, use hot module reloading, enable remote JS debugging, and all of those things you can do normally with React Native.
 One caveat to this is that using a tunnel is a bit slower than using your LAN address or localhost, so if you can, you should use LAN or localhost.
 [See how to configure this in Expo CLI](../guides/how-expo-works.md).

-- Expo streams your device logs to Expo CLI and Expo Dev Tools so you don't need to run `adb logcat` or the iOS equivalent -- the `console.log / warn /error` messages from any device that is connected to your app will show up automatically in your terminal and Expo Dev Tools.
+- Expo streams your device logs to Expo CLI so you don't need to run `adb logcat` or the iOS equivalent -- the `console.log / warn /error` messages from any device that is connected to your app will show up automatically in your terminal.

 ## What Expo can't do